Jessica (Elliot Minor song)

-"Jessica" is the second single from York-based rock band Elliot Minor.
-It was released on August 6, 2007.
-The band wrote this song out of their affection for Jessica Alba.
-The song was originally called "Walk With Me".
+"Jessica" is the second single from York-based rock band Elliot Minor, released on August 6, 2007.
+The band wrote this song, originally called "Walk With Me", from their affection for Jessica Alba.

-This was Elliot Minor's breakthrough single, and was one of the most popular singles during that period.
+This was both Elliot Minor's breakthrough single, and was one of the most popular singles during that period.

 The music was written by Alex Davies, with lyrics by Davies, Ed Minton, and Dan Hetherton.

 Music video

 In the music video, the band plays in the crypt of a church, dressed in black clothing.
 The video starts and ends with a shot of Alex Davies' (lead vocals, guitar) eye opening and closing.